 Storyteller, Thought‑Worker, Companion

-I am the creator and producer of First Stories: Tales from Turtle Island, a podcast dedicated to Indigenous stories and voices.
 I have been working with voice since 1989, starting in radio and theatre, then moving into broadcasting after graduating from SAIT’s Radio, Television, and Broadcast News program.
-Over the years I have worked as an on air host, writer and producer, promotions manager, and, more recently, as a descriptive audio narrator for film and television.
+Over the years I’ve worked as an on‑air host, writer and producer, promotions manager, and, more recently, as a descriptive audio narrator for film and television.

 I am still very much a learner.
 Everything I share comes from my own experience, shaped by mentors, Elders, teachers, therapists, and friends who have been willing to sit with hard stories and ask better questions.
-My work is not a blueprint; it is one Métis man’s field notes that you are welcome to adapt to your own life and teachings.
+My work is not a blueprint; it is one man’s field notes that you are welcome to adapt to your own life and teachings.

 I believe in the power of story, the strength of community, and the importance of making space for every voice, including the ones that are unsure or shaking.
 If you are reconnecting, rebuilding, or just curious about a different way of seeing your own mind and life, you are welcome here.